tavip/linux/Documentation/labs/kernel-uboot.rst

   connect on serial ports (/dev/ttyS0, /dev/ttyUSB0).

-  Note that the pts descriptors are allocated dynamically so you will have to check the quemu output to learn to which device to connect:
+  Note that the pts descriptors are allocated dynamically so you will have to check the qemu output to learn to which device to connect:

   .. code-block:: shell